SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/PageOrientation/README.md

 #Page Orientation Sample

-This sample demonstrate how to change orientation of page using Orientation property of PageSettings.
-You can change orientation of page such as LandScape and Portrait.
+This sample demonstrates how to change the orientation of the page using the Orientation property of the PageSettings.
+Change the orientation of the page such as LandScape and Portrait.